kbroman/ProgrammingNotes/pihole.md

   - using google DNS, logging queries, and privacy level "show everything"
   - write down admin webpage and login
   - configure router to have DHCP clients use pi-hole as DNS server

+---

+Tried installing [nagios](nagios.md) on top of [pihole](pihole.md) on the same raspberry pi and they stepped on top of each other.
+Both are using apache2 server.
+Instead installed nagios on the raspberry pi that I'm using as a minecraft server